 4 And he taught me, and said unto me: Let thy heart retain my words; Keep my commandments, and live;

 5 Get wisdom, get understanding; Forget not, neither decline from the words of my mouth;

 6 Forsake her not, and she will preserve thee; Love her, and she will keep thee.

 7 Wisdom is the principal thing; therefore get wisdom; Yea, with all thy getting get understanding."
 (Proverbs 4:1-7)

 (Again, Doctrine is linked to understanding.
-This passage said with all thy getting (something that you purchase) get understanding.
-Yet, in the previous Doctrine we saw knowledge puffs us up.)
+This passage said with all thy getting (something that you purchase) get understanding.)

-Did you ever think there was such a HUGE difference between knowledge and understanding?
+Did you ever think there was such a huge difference between knowledge and understanding?
 Clearly knowledge and understanding are different, and they ought to be working together in you.
 The Bible encouraged us to get understanding.
-It is for the more mature...hopefully you.
-It CREATES.
-However, this passage stated wisdom is the principal thing...even better than understanding.
+Understanding creates.
+However, this passage stated wisdom is the principal thing, even better than understanding.
 Wisdom is different than knowledge and understanding.
 What does it look like for something to be the "principle thing"?